Trulsaa/obsidian-icloud-contacts/README.md

 -   The **iCloudVCard** propperty needs is used to only update contacts that have been changed.
 I also like it as a backup of my contacts in my vault.
 -   This plugin is not affiliated with Apple in any way.

+## Thanks

+The IcloudClient in this codebase is copied and addapted from [tsdav](https://github.com/natelindev/tsdav).